-The Investigating Officer would normally write to the member against whom you have complained and provide him/her with a copy of your complaint if the member has not already received a copy from the Monitoring Officer and ask the member to provide his/her explanation of events, and to identify what documents he needs to see and who he needs to interview.
+The Investigating Officer would normally write to the member against whom you have complained and provide him/her with a copy of your complaint, and ask the member to provide his/her explanation of events, and to identify what documents he needs to see and who he needs to interview.
 In exceptional cases, where it is appropriate to keep your identity confidential or disclosure of details of the complaint to the member might prejudice the investigation, the Monitoring Office can delete your name and address from the papers given to the member, or delay notifying the member until the investigation has progressed sufficiently.